cyberbotics/webots-doc/automobile/road-segments.md

 Most of the fields are similar to the one of the `Road` PROTO.
 Therefore, only the specific one will be explained.

-- `numberOfnewLanes`: Defines the number of new lanes to be added to the road.
+- `numberOfNewLanes`: Defines the number of new lanes to be added to the road.